-Hong Kong protesters target mainland Chinese traders
+Clashes erupt as Hong Kong protest targets Chinese traders

 “Citizens are really angry,” he said.
 “They want to come out and show their concern over the cross-border traders problem in the area, which is never solved.”

-Associated Press videojournalist Alice Fung contributed to this report.
+Associated Press video journalist Alice Fung contributed to this report.